Class 10 English

 Answer: The ceremonies took place in the campus of the Union Building of Pretoria.
-Rashtrapati Bhavan, and Red Fort are some of the buildings made from sandstone.
+In India; Rashtrapati Bhavan, and Red Fort are some of the buildings made from sandstone.

-Answer: As South Africa is in the southern hemisphere so it is autumn season there.
+Answer: The paragraph mentions that it was a lovely autumn day.
+Moreover, as South Africa is in the southern hemisphere so it is autumn season there.

 Answer: The extraordinary human disaster was the practice of apartheid in South Africa.
 During apartheid regime there was racial segregation based on skin colour of people.
 Black people did not have proper constitutional rights.